psychopy/psychopy/docs/source/troubleshooting.rst

         - go to `Program Files\PsychoPy2\Lib\site-packages\Psychopy`
         - have a look at some of the files there
     - on Mac
-        - right click the PscyhoPy app and select `Show Package Contents`
+        - right click the PsychoPy app and select `Show Package Contents`
         - navigate to `Contents/Resources/lib/python2.6/psychopy`

 .. _cleanPrefs: